-How to Make an Online Portfolio in 8 Steps + Tips to Attract More Clients
+How to Make a Portfolio in 8 Steps + Tips to Attract More Clients

 An online portfolio is an essential part of an entrepreneur’s kit when it comes to displaying skills, achievements, and past projects.
 Around 71% of employers admit that an online portfolio’s quality influences hiring decisions, therefore, online portfolios can open up opportunities for potential employment and collaboration.

 While anyone can profit from creating their own online portfolio website, it primarily benefits those working in the creative industry, such as web designers, illustrators, and photographers.
 In comparison to a hard copy portfolio, creating an online portfolio has more benefits, including:

 - High-quality media.
 Include videos and high-resolution images without having to worry about their quality after printing.

 - Easy to update.
 Make changes and add information faster.